Email Us Today! contact@umonics.sg

 • Write a story about a superhero who saves the day.

-• Describe your favourite food and why you like it.
+• Describe your favourite food and why it’s your favorite.

-• Write a story about a magical forest.
+• Write a story about a day at the zoo.
+What animals did you see?